 CARROT CAKE PROTEIN DONUTS (VEGAN)

-It’s no secret I love carrot cake – and these Vegan Carrot Cake Protein Donuts tasted even better than I hoped!
-I am picky with my carrot cake: it has to have cream cheese frosting, nuts, the perfect amount of spice, and a moist, rich texture.
+It’s no secret I love carrot cake – and these Carrot Cake Protein Donuts tasted even better than I hoped!
+I am picky with my carrot cake: it has to have cream cheese frosting, lots of spice, and a moist, rich texture.
 These donuts checked all the boxes – and they’re high protein, low fat, and low sugar!
-You might also like my vegan Blueberry Glazed Protein Donuts!
+There's even a vegan option ;)

 Did you know?
 Carrots are a good source of biotin, which plays an important role in fat and protein metabolism (source).
 I love how whole foods contain so many nutrients, each with unique roles for optimal health.